manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 If you're working with a cluster on GKE or EKS, they will create a real IP, a network LB and assign that to your cluster.

-See the new assigned NodePort `10.99.82.10`?
-Then you can test the thing out with `curl -H 'Host: example.example.com' 'http://10.99.82.10'` to receive a 404 page.
+Then you can test the thing out with `curl -H 'Host: example.example.com' "http://$(minikube ip)"` to check the output.
-Above command is equivalent with you modifying your `hosts` file to access localhost via example.example.com.
+Above command is equivalent with you modifying your `hosts` file to access localhost via example.example.com in browser.
 Next, let install cert-manager in the same namespace:
 ```bash
 helm repo add jetstack https://charts.jetstack.io